 How to block “spam comments”?

 Unless you receive over 20 blog comments per day, there is no need to use any special plugins.
 If you feel that you are tired of deleting those ugly-looking comments every other day then download the akismet plugin.
-There are also other options like deleting the “Website field” from WordPress comment section, but that requires some basic WordPress coding knowledge.
+There are also other options like deleting the “Website field” from the WordPress comment section, but that requires some basic WordPress coding knowledge.

 If you have several different blogs, it will cost you $50 per month.
 So it's totally up to you whether you want to delete those spam comments manually or get them blocked by Akismet plugin.
 Always keep in mind that Akismet will not block all the spammy comments.
 The success rate is about 90%, which means it will delete 900 spam comments out of every 1000 spam comments that are posted.